-In a context where laboratory budgets are constrained and environmental issues are increasingly present, the purchase of used or refurbished laboratory equipment is attracting growing interest.
-But this solution also raises legitimate questions regarding reliability, compliance, and longevity.
-This article objectively explores the following question: Refurbished laboratory equipment: reliable or risky?
+In a context of constrained laboratory budgets and increasingly pressing environmental concerns, the purchase of used or refurbished laboratory equipment is generating growing interest.
+However, this solution also raises legitimate questions regarding reliability, compliance, and longevity.
+This article objectively explores the following question: refurbished laboratory equipment: reliable or risky?

-The cost of new equipment can represent a significant portion of a laboratory's budget, whether academic, hospital, or private.
-Opting for refurbished equipment can save 30 to 70% on the initial purchase price.
+The cost of new equipment can represent a considerable portion of a laboratory's budget, whether academic, hospital-based, or private.
+Opting for refurbished equipment allows for savings of 30 to 70% on the initial purchase price.
 This frees up resources for other strategic investments: consumables, personnel, and research.

 This cost reduction does not necessarily imply a decrease in quality.
-When reconditioned by a reliable supplier, the equipment undergoes a rigorous process of verification, testing, repair, and technical compliance.
+When refurbished by a reliable provider, the equipment undergoes a rigorous process of verification, testing, repair, and technical compliance.

 Regulatory compliance and safety of use